josh-development/docs-v1/providers/json.md

 ### Usage

-Here's how you setup and use the JSON provider:&#x20;
+Here's how you setup and use the JSON provider:

 ```javascript
 const Josh = require('@joshdb/core');